 A home inspection is a detailed visual evaluation of the function and safety of a dwelling that is typically done within a 7-10 day window once a house is under contract.
 The home inspection is guided by both a Standards of Practice and Code of Ethics.

 A typical home inspection takes 2-3 hours and starts with the roof and exterior.
-I then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
+We then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
 Much like getting a physical from a primary care doctor, if issues are found a recommendation will be made for a specialist, like a plumber or an electrician, to evaluate further or make needed repairs.
-Check out our photo gallery to see examples of issues I have found.
+Check out our photo gallery to see examples of issues we have found.

 Frequently Asked Questions about Home Inspections